The

 House

 Each student belongs to a House, a community where they can develop virtues, community spirit and the skills of responsible citizenship.
 Similar to the ‘homeroom’ in traditional schools, each House has a House teacher-mentor, who is trained to act as a guide, observing and fostering each child’s unique potential and self-knowledge.
 The House mentor is the parent’s key contact with the school.
+As a dual language school, each House has two House teachers, one Chinese teacher and one English teacher.

 Lab